DiamondBr3aker/Parse/README.md

 Navigate back to parse.html and click the "Go Live" button in the bottom-right corner, your Parse should run

+Open Command Prompt and copy the path to where the main folder is located

+Type "python app.py", Parse is now ready

 ### This project is licensed under the terms of the GNU General Public License 3.0.